Morgan Stanley shifts broker bonuses to reward growth

 Morgan Stanley chief executive James Gorman has pledged to investors that he will build out the wealth management business while also cutting $300 million in expenses from the unit.
 Wealth management makes up about 44 percent of the firm’s ongoing revenue.

-Nearly four years into its acquisition of the Smith Barney brokerage from Citigroup Inc., Morgan Stanley is focusing on profit growth, and the new pay plan is meant to align brokers’ pay to these goals, including growing its loan book.
+Nearly four years into its acquisition of the Smith Barney brokerage from Citigroup Inc. (C.N), Morgan Stanley is focusing on profit growth, and the new pay plan is meant to align brokers’ pay to these goals, including growing its loan book.

 To do that, the firm must cut back in other areas.
 The so-called revenue bonus, which goes to advisers who generate at least $750,000, will be cut by 2 percentage points next year, to a range of 0.5 percent to 4.5 percent.
 A broker bringing in just that amount will see his revenue bonus drop by $15,000.
 At 4.5 percent, a broker with $5 million in revenue will get $100,000 less.